Allergic Rhinitis (Vata-Kaphaj Pratishyay)

-In this, Virudha Aahar (wrong food combinations), Asatmya (unsuitable food) and Ama (body toxins) predict allergic conditions.
+In this, Virudha Aahar (wrong food combinations), Asatmya (unsuitable food), and Ama (body toxins) predict allergic conditions.
 The product of impaired digestion and metabolism is Ama, which affects Rasa (extract of food) and Rakta Dhatu (blood cells) producing Pratishyay.
-Virudha Aahar like eating fruits mixed with milk, milk with fish, ice creams after dinner, honey with clarified butter etc. leads allergy.
+Virudha Aahar likes eating fruits mixed with milk, milk with fish, ice creams after dinner, honey with clarified butter, etc. leads to allergy.

 Following are the types of allergic rhinitis according to Symptoms:

-Nadi Pariksha or Pulse examination is very important.
-In Pulse Examination, Ayurvedic Vaidya can analyse,
+1) Nadi Pariksha or Pulse examination:- Nadi Pariksha or Pulse examination is very important.
+In Pulse Examination, Ayurvedic Vaidya can analyze:-

 2. Symptoms of imbalance Doshas (Vata, Pitta, Kapha)

 In Allergic Rhinitis Nadi Rate, Rhythm, Volume, and Force are like Snake & Swan.